Understanding the Effects of Menopause and How to Have a Lean, Healthy Body After 50

 Circadian hygiene includes:

-• As much sun exposure as possible within 30 minutes to an hour of waking up (15-45 minutes).
+• As much sun exposure as possible within 30 minutes to an hour of waking up (ideally 15–45 minutes) to get reset your circadian rhythm for better sleep at night.

 • Eating meals during daylight hours and cutting off food intake 2-3 hours before bed.
 A small, healthy snack is fine if they struggle to sleep.

-• Sleep hygiene practices like blue blocking glasses at night, a cold, pitch-black sleeping environment, cutting off electronics before bed,
+• Sleep hygiene practices like blue light-blocking glasses at night, a cold, pitch-black sleeping environment, and cutting off electronics before bed.

-As always, keeping protein high during both perimenopause and postmenopause will be a boon for satiety, energy expenditure, and building/maintaining lean body mass, which will help keep energy expenditure higher.
+Good nutrition is essential during this time, especially for women who want to maintain a healthy weight.
+Keeping protein high during perimenopause and postmenopause will help with satiety, energy expenditure, and building/maintaining lean body mass to keep energy expenditure higher.

-Given the hormonal changes that predispose to insulin resistance, the postmenopausal woman specifically may benefit from a slightly lower carbohydrate intake at a foundational level.
-Of course, you still have to take physical activity into account and the postmenopausal marathon runner, bodybuilder, or avid lifestyle weightlifter is going to need a higher carbohydrate intake than someone who has average activity levels or is just lifting 3x per week.
+Given the hormonal changes that predispose women to insulin resistance, the postmenopausal woman specifically may benefit from a slightly lower carbohydrate intake.
+Of course, you still have to take physical activity into account and the postmenopausal marathon runner, bodybuilder, or avid lifestyle weightlifter will need more carbohydrates than someone who has average activity levels or is just lifting 3x per week.

-This can also be a case for clustering most of the starchy carbohydrate intake pre and post exercise for more efficient utilization, and can also be a case for time restricted feeding, if used judiciously and intelligently
+This can also be a case for clustering most of the starchy carbohydrate intake pre- and post-exercise for more efficient use and can also be a case for time-restricted feeding if used judiciously and intelligently

-I wouldn’t put a postmenopausal woman on a 16/8 or 20/4 IF regimen every day; significant fasting, if overdone, has been shown to decrease blood sugar control in women (but not men) and may have other negative effects, especially if stress is high.
-Doing a milder time restricted feeding protocol, like a daily 12/12 or 14/10, or doing 2-3 days a week of 16/8 may be helpful.
+I wouldn’t put a postmenopausal woman on a 16/8 or 20/4 intermittent fasting regimen every day; significant fasting, if overdone, has been shown to decrease blood sugar control in women (but not men) and may have other negative effects, especially if stress is high.
+Doing a milder time-restricted feeding protocol, like a daily 12/12 or 14/10, or doing 2-3 days a week of 16/8 may be helpful.

 • DIM can be used in periods of high estrogen in perimenopause to help with estrogen detoxification, allowing more beneficial estrogen metabolites to be formed.

-• St. Johns Wort, black cohosh root, red clover, and royal jelly have been shown to decrease symptomaticity.
+• St. Johns Wort, black cohosh root, red clover, and royal jelly have been shown to alleviate symptoms related to the transition, such as hot flashes and night sweats.

-• Glycine supplementation may help with sleep and blood sugar control
+• Glycine may help with sleep and blood sugar control

 Supplementation for disease risk, health, or body composition:

-• Fish oil (1000mg of BOTH EPA and DHA) for metabolic/CVD health
+• Fish oil (1000 mg of both EPA and DHA) for metabolic and cardiovascular health

 • Vitamin D + K2 for metabolic health, bone density, and cardiovascular health

-• DHEA-S for hormonal support, both through perimenopause and postmenopause
+• DHEA-S for hormonal support and potential cognitive benefits, both through perimenopause and postmenopause

 • CoQ10 for cardiovascular health

-• Blood sugar control supplements: Berberine HCl, ceylon cinnamon, and/or bitter melon extract.
-Berberine is probably the most efficacious of these three for this application.
+• Blood sugar control supplements: Berberine HCl, Ceylon cinnamon, and/or bitter melon extract.
+(Berberine is probably the most effective of these three for this application.)

 • NAC can help support antioxidant status

-• Ashwagandha if excess stress is present or if cortisol is known to be high.
+• Ashwagandha if excess stress is present or if cortisol is high.

-• If someone isn’t consuming enough of these nutrients from food, it may be pertinent to supplement:
+• If someone isn’t consuming enough of these nutrients from food, it may be helpful to supplement:

 • B vitamin complex